dzungcamlang/web-content-mining/README.md

 * pandas 0.20.3

 ## Dataset
-We have collected about 2500 news articles published by 13 different media.
+We have collected about 2500 news articles published by 13 different news websites.
 You can download it in here.
 Note that the type of data is just a html file, which is not annotated.

 ## Usage
 ```